KittyChiu/alerts-to-owasp10/README.md

 ## Use cases

-- As a security officer, I want to know if my organisation is exposed to OWASP Top 10 risks, so that I can report back to the management.
+- As a security officer, I want to know if my organisation is exposed to OWASP Top 10 risks, so I can report back to the management for support.
-- As an engineering manager, I want to prioritise which alerts to remediate to be included in the next release cycle.
+- As an engineering manager, I want to prioritise which alerts to remediate in the next release cycle, so I can add to the product backlog.

 ## How does this action work?